stac-utils/stac-server/README.md

 IAM permissions, which results in access to the cluster with full admin permissions.
 Additionally, using cross-cluster search or replication requires fine-grained access control is configured to connect the clusters.

+**Warning**: Unfortunately, fine-grained access control cannot be enabled on an existing OpenSearch cluster through the serverless deploy, as this is a restriction of CloudFormation which serverless uses.
+A migration process between the clusters must be performed similar to the Elasticsearch -> OpenSearch migration process.

 ##### Configure OpenSearch for fine-grained access control